jeffknupp/blog/in_progress/hardest_revisited.md

 Again, performance is a mixed bag.
-While the JIT compiler give IronPython a leg-up in certain areas, there are many areas in which IronPython is considerably slower than cPython (especially the built-in datastructures that are written in highly-optimized C for cPython).
+While the JIT compiler give IronPython a leg-up in certain areas, there are many areas in which IronPython is considerably slower than cPython (especially the built-in data structures that are written in highly-optimized C for cPython).
 Whether or not your code will run faster or slower on IronPython depends heavily on your workload.